10 Day Aussie Camino Women's Trek

 Portland is where St Mary started her ministry in 1864, founding a boarding school where the Camino begins.

-From there, she went on to found Australia’s first order of nuns in Penola, where the pilgrimage finishes.
-The Sisters of St Joseph of the Sacred Heart focus on providing education and support to those in need, with a concentration in Indigenous populations.
-It still operates to this day.
+From there, she founded Australia’s first order of nuns in Penola, where the pilgrimage finishes.
+The Sisters of St Joseph of the Sacred Heart focus on providing education and support to those in need, with a concentration in Indigenous communities.
+The order still operates to this day.

 Mary led a truly heroic life, which you’ll learn about over the course of this 10 day trip.